ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 remoteHostSystem
 ~~~~~~~~~~~~~~~~

 For each physical or virtual system node,
 copy an instance of the *remoteHostSystem* file,
-giving it a name that makes sense for your configuration:
+giving it a name that makes sense for your configuration.

 ::